oxipay/plugin-IAC/wordpress/Readme.md

 ```

 4. On completion, you should have a virtualbox instance up and running, and it will have installed docker and a few other goodies to make development & troubleshooting a little easier.
 Now would be a good time to make a snapshot:

 ```bash
 vagrant snapshot push
 ```

-5. Optional: if you are working on a plugin, clone it into the 'www' directory structure in the appropriate location for the platform you have selected.
-For wordpress based development, this is typically in www/wp-content/plugins
+5. Optional: if you are working on a wordpress plugin, clone it into the www/wp-content/plugins

 6. You should now be able to open a browser on your machine, to http://localhost:8000 and start configuring your platform and testing out your plugin